stgoa/moskowitz/README.md

-# Summary: "Do Industries Explain Momentum?" by Tobias J. Moskowitz and Mark Grinblatt (1999)
+# _"Do Industries Explain Momentum?"_ by Tobias J. Moskowitz and Mark Grinblatt (1999)

 A landmark paper in *The Journal of Finance* exploring the source of stock return momentum.